 an unusual and ongoing tiredness that can occur with cancer or cancer treatments.
 It can be overwhelming, last a long time, and interfere with everyday life.
 Rest does not always relieve it.

 a narrow tube-like device.
-Different kinds may be used to hold open tissues during laparoscopy, or to give IV medicines and fluids.
+Different kinds may be used to hold tissues open during laparoscopy, or to give IV medicines and fluids.
 See also intravenous (IV), laparoscopy.

 scar tissue that may form around an implant as the body reacts to the foreign object.
-See also adhesions.

 A group of symptoms produced by cancer cells that release large amounts of hormones, which cause facial flushing, wheezing, diarrhea, a fast heartbeat, and other symptoms.
 See also carcinoid tumors, hormone.